 Our earnings are exposed to interest rate risk associated with borrowings under our revolving credit facility.
 Our revolving credit facility is structured under floating rate terms, as advances under this facility may be in the form of either base rate loans or eurodollar loans.
 As such, our interest expense is sensitive to fluctuations in the prime rates in the U.S. or, if the eurodollar rates are elected, the eurodollar rates.
-As of December 31, 2013, we had no variable interest rate borrowings outstanding; therefore, an increase in interest rates would not have impacted our interest expense.
-As of December 31, 2013, we did not hedge our interest rate risk.
-An increase in our interest rate at the time we have variable interest rate borrowings outstanding under our revolving credit facility will increase our costs, which may have a material adverse effect on our results of operations and financial condition.
+At December 31, 2014, amounts borrowed under our revolving credit facility bore interest at the Eurodollar rate of 1.91%.
+A 1% increase in interest rates would increase interest expense by approximately \$1.0 million per year, based on \$100.0 million outstanding under our revolving credit facility as of December 31, 2014.
+As of December 31, 2014, we did not hedge our interest rate risk.
+An increase in our interest rate the time we have variable interest rate borrowings outstanding under our revolving credit facility will increase our costs, which may have a material adverse effect on our results of operations and financial condition.